Pelargonium: Pets

 According to the ASPCA, these plants are toxic to cats, dogs, and horses.

 Chemistry

 Pelargonin (pelargonidin 3,5-O-diglucoside) is a petal pigment of the scarlet pelargonium.

 In culture

-Chemist John Dalton realized that he was color blind in 1794 when he heard others describe the color of the flowers of the pink Pelargonium zonale as pink or red, when to him it looked either pink or blue, having no relationship to red at all.
+Chemist John Dalton realized that he was color blind in 1794 when he heard others describe the color of the flowers of the pink Pelargonium zonale as pink or red, when to him it looked either pink or blue.